oliverwehrens/homeassistant_ostrom_integration/readme.md

 This integration allows you to monitor the price of electricity in your area.
 It pulls data from the Ostrom Energy API (https://production.ostrom-api.io/spot-prices) and displays it as sensors in Home Assistant.
 The documentation of the API can be found here: https://ostrom-api.readme.io/reference/.

+The API seems to provides prices until 11pm of that day.
+After 2pm it provides prices for up to 11pm of the day after.

 This integration will poll the API every hour (full hour) and update the sensors accordingly.

 ## 📈 Sensors